-( 1802–85), French poet, novelist, and dramatist; full name Victor-Marie Hugo.
-A leading figure of French romanticism, he brought a new freedom to French poetry, and his belief that theatre should express both the grotesque and the sublime in human existence overturned existing conventions.
-His political and social concern is shown in his novels.
-Notable works: Hernani (drama, 1830) and Les Misérables (novel, 1862).
+(1802–85), French poet, novelist, and playwright; full name Victor-Marie Hugo.
+His belief that theater should express both the grotesque and the sublime of human existence overturned existing conventions.
+Notable works: Hernani (drama, 1830), Les Feuilles d’automne (poems, 1831), Notre-Dame de Paris (novel, 1831), and Les Misérables (novel, 1862).

 Definition of Hugo, Victor in: